bazelbuild/bazel-blog/_posts/2019-09-29-intellij-bazel-sync.md

     ├── externalDependencies.xml
 ```

-Settings for external dependencies of this project.
-In particular, every Bazel
+Settings for IntelliJ's external dependencies, which are typically plugins.
-IntelliJ project depends on the Bazel plugin:
+Every Bazel IntelliJ project depends on the Bazel plugin:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>